How Much Does General Liability Insurance Cost in Indiana?

 Industry classification

-Different business types carry distinct liability exposures: office-based operations face minimal physical risk compared to businesses involving hands-on work, customer premises or hazardous materials.
+Different business types carry distinct liability exposures: office-based operations have minimal physical risk compared to businesses involving hands-on work, customer premises or hazardous materials.
 These factors directly shape claim frequency and severity.

 In Indiana, Tech and IT pay 76% below the state average, reflecting low-risk desk work with limited customer interaction.
 Construction and contracting operations sit at the opposite end, running 165% above average due to worksite hazards, third-party property exposure and elevated injury potential.